ertdfgcvb/Sequencer/README.txt

 -------------------------------------------------------------------------------
 Sequencer - A fast(?) fullscreen image-sequence player.

-There are actually 4 different versions of this library plus a benchmark test:
+To keep the library light and simple there are actually 4 different versions of it plus a benchmark test.
+They were built to test speed and will eventually be dropped in future versions in favor of a single one.

 1. BG
 	Displays the images as the body background.
 The images can be stretched with the CSS "auto", "cover" and "contain" modes.